Time to Quit Smoking - Heart Healthy Discussion with Bronson Experts

 *Sources: cdc.gov, webmd.com and heart.org

-- Freshstart Smoking & Tobacco Cessation Program – The American Cancer Society's Freshstart smoking cessation program is delivered over four separate sessions in a two-week period.
+Bronson offers the Freshstart Smoking & Tobacco Cessation Program to help tobacco users quit the habit.
+This program, designed by The American Cancer Society, is delivered over four separate sessions in a two-week period.
 This behavioral modification program assists and prepares you to quit using tobacco.
+It is free and open to the community.

 During the month of November, the American Cancer Society hosts the Great American Smokeout event.
 This event is for smokers from across the nation to help them make a plan to quit.
 You can learn more about the event and the resources for smokers here.